 Like all great things, the Celebration of Fine Art started as a vision by two people passionate about giving art lovers an alternative way to experience art and interact with the artists creating it.

 In the late 1980s, inspired by the Laguna Beach Festival of Art in California, Tom and Ann Morrow set out to turn their vision into a reality, and they knew just the place to do it.
-In 1990, with the support of city officials and the community, the Celebration of Fine Art opened the doors to its “big white tents,” welcoming art lovers to interact with or simply watch the 100 fine-art artists as they created their work over the course the eight-week show.
+In 1990, with the support of city officials and the community, the Celebration of Fine Art opened the doors to its “big white tents,” welcoming art lovers to interact with or simply watch the 100 fine-art artists as they created their work over the course the inaugural show.

 Today the tradition, passion and dedication is carried on by Tom’s daughter Susan Morrow Potje and her husband Jake.
 The husband-and-wife team took the helm in 2004 with a focus on upholding the Celebration of Fine Art’s culture as a place where art lovers and artists connect.